ros2/ros2_documentation/source/Tutorials/Simulators/Creating-a-Robot-Simulation-Webots.rst

 .. code-block:: bash

-            ros2 topic pub -r 10 /cmd_vel geometry_msgs/Twist  '{linear:  {x: 0.1, y: 0.0, z: 0.0}, angular: {x: 0.0,y: 0.0,z: 0.0}}'
+            ros2 topic pub /cmd_vel geometry_msgs/Twist  '{linear:  {x: 0.1, y: 0.0, z: 0.0}, angular: {x: 0.0,y: 0.0,z: 0.0}}'

 Your robot is now moving forward!

 10 Going further
 ^^^^^^^^^^^^^^^^

-Your robot is now able to follow your command but it will be better if it was not colliding in the wall after some time.
+Your robot is now able to blindly follow your orders but it will be better if it was not colliding in the wall with the previous command after some time.

 .. image:: Image/Step_26.png

-Let's add some sensors in order to make the robot turn if it is facing the wall!
+Let's add some sensors in order to make the robot turn if it is facing the wall.
 Open ``my_world.wbt`` in Webots and start by adding a ``DistanceSensor`` node in the **children** field of your robot.
 Then configure the sensor as described in the following image in order to correctly place and model the sensor:

 .. image:: Image/Sensor1_1.png

 Next rename the sensor and configure the **lookupTable**, the **numberOfRays** and the **aperture** field.
-You might need to press **Ctrl+Shift+A** in order to add a new line in the **lookupTable** field.
+You might need to press **lookupTable** > **Ctrl+Shift+A** in order to add a new line in the **lookupTable** field.

 .. image:: Image/Sensor1_2.png